 Certificate and Gold Medal

-All Highly Commended Entrants and Winners receive a certificate of recognition, either at the UA Global Summit or in the post, no matter where in the world they are based.
+All Highly Commended Entrants and Winners receive a certificate of recognition, no matter where in the world they are based.

-Global Winners also receive a Gold Medal, which is awarded at an Awards Ceremony in Dublin’s City Hall.
+Global Winners also receive a Gold Medal, which is awarded at an Awards Ceremony at The Global Undergraduate Summit.
 Every year the UA Gold Medal has featured a pioneering scholar:

 2010 – W.B Yeats, poet